-Holders of Western Lapland angling permit are allowed to keep a boat on the shores of a water body which is included in the permit area and located in a multiple-use forest managed by Metsähallitus Forestry Ltd. The owner’s name must be marked on the boat, and the owner is responsible for keeping the moorings clean.
+Holders of Western Lapland angling permit are allowed to keep a boat on the shores of a water body which is included in the permit area and located in a multiple-use forest managed by Metsähallitus Forestry Ltd. If there is a valid plan for the area guiding the storage of boats in a certain location, the boats must be stored in the designated locations.
+The owner’s name must be marked on the boat, and the owner is responsible for keeping the moorings clean.

 In rapids and running waters, an angler can catch a maximum of three (3) salmonids during a 24-hour period, two (2) of which may be salmon.
 (For example: you can catch two whitefish and one grayling but not two whitefish and two grayling.)